shihkster1015/Em-Kevin-Pinnacle-Studio/docs/Create-A-Video.md

 5. Now your files are ready to use.
 Drag your video to the first track A/V Track 1 at the beginning of the track.
 PHOTO .

-## Task 1.2 Edit A Movie
+## Task 1.2 Trim A File

-There are two ways to trim a audio or video file once it has been placed on the track.
+There are **two** ways to trim a audio or video file once it has been placed on the track.

 ```yaml
 ---